STAYC: 2023–2024: Teddy Bear, Teenfresh, Metamorphic, and ...l

 On January 18, 2023, High Up Entertainment announced that STAYC would be releasing an album in February.
 On February 14, STAYC released their fourth single album titled Teddy Bear alongside the lead single of the same name.
 The album debuted at number one on South Korea's Circle Album Chart with 269,367 units sold.
 The single peaked at number four on Circle Digital Chart and number five on Billboard South Korea Songs.

 On July 23, it was announced that STAYC would be releasing their third extended play titled Teenfresh on August 16.
 On July 27, it was officially announced that STAYC would be embarking on their first world tour, also titled Teenfresh.
 They finished the tour successfully on March 10, 2024, and immediately started working on a new album.

 On June 3, 2024, High Up Entertainment announced that STAYC's first studio album Metamorphic would be released on July 1, with the lead single titled "Cheeky Icy Thang".

-On October 17, High Up Entertainment announced that STAYC would be releasing their fifth single album titled ...l on October 30, with the lead single "GPT".
+On October 17, High Up Entertainment announced that STAYC would be releasing a digital single album titled ...l on October 30, with the lead single "GPT".
 The Japanese version of GPT was released on November 13, along with "Tell Me Now".

-2025–present: S and I Want It
+2025–present: S, I Want It, and 2:Love

 On February 10, 2025, it was announced that STAYC would be kicking off their second world tour, Stay Tuned, in Seoul on April 12 and 13, while a new album was confirmed to be released in March.
-On February 24, High Up Entertainment announced that the group's sixth single album S would be released on March 18.
+On February 24, High Up Entertainment announced that the group's fifth single album S would be released on March 18.
 On July 3, High Up Entertainment announced that STAYC would be releasing a special single album I Want It on July 23.

+On February 11, 2026, STAYC released their first Japanese studio album, Stay Alive, with the lead single "Mwuah".
+On May 31, it was announced that the group would be releasing their sixth single album 2:Love on June 16.